 A symbol indicates that there is absolutely no smoking allowed inside the cottages.
 If you must smoke, smoke outside, disposing in a container.

-If you decide to cancel your cottage rental after your application has been accepted the following cancellation policy applies.
-If we are able to re-book the cottage you will receive your money back less a 15% administration fee.
+If you decide to cancel your cottage rental after your application has been accepted the following cancellation policy applies see terms & conditions.
+If we are able to re-book the cottage you will receive your money back less a 13% administration fee.
 If we are unable to re-book the cottage you will not receive any money back.